 - “Ambition”: setting concrete goals for improving water-resilience and climate-proofing in the period up to 2050, and formulating an appropriate strategy to achieve these goals;

-In 2017, a standardised stress test will be compiled to assist municipalities, district water boards, provinces, and the national government in mapping out the vulnerabilities of their area.
 The knowledge portal also features the revised Climate Impact Atlas, enabling the quick visualisation of various climate effects (heat, waterlogging, drought).
 The effects may also be combined with information on, e.g., vulnerable groups, swimming water, or depths.
 The Climate Impact Atlas constitutes a sound basis for a stress test.
-In addition, the portal comprises an overview of ongoing adaptation projects.

 Vital and vulnerable functions